j127/bookmarklets/README.rst

 Some bookmarklets.

-.. code-block

-    npm install
+If changing the code, run `npm install`, then `gulp build`.
 Then look in the build directory.
+The current bookmarks are there already.

+TODO: add buttons to this page for easy drag-and-drop into the browser.